 How to pit a cherry with a straw

-Tip: use a strong plastic reusable straw.
+Tip: use a metal straw or a strong plastic reusable straw.
 Disposable ones are too flimsy, so I use a straw that comes with one of those reusable cups you get at Starbucks or that comes with your water bottle.

-Use any regular sized pastry tip to pit a cherry by placing it, pointy side up, on the counter.
+Use any regular sized pastry tip.
+Place it, pointy side up, on the counter.
 Place the cherry on the tip and press down – the pit will pop right out.